15 AS Prepares for ACE mission

-A C-17 Globemaster III, assigned to Joint Base Charleston, S.C., rests on the flightline at Travis Air Force Base, CA, Dec.
-17, 2022, as it transits for an upcoming agile combat employment mission.
-The 15th Airlift Squadron is constantly training to leverage the C-17 in new ways, to project, connect, maneuver and sustain people, cargo and equipment over great distances, shifting the generation of airpower from large, centralized bases.
-(U.S. Air Force photo by Tech.
+15th Airlift Squadron aircrew members perform flight preparations aboard a C-17 Globemaster III at Joint Base Charleston, S.C., Dec.
+15, 2022, in preparation for an upcoming agile combat employment mission.
+Agile combat employment shifts the generation of airpower from large, centralized bases by leveraging the C-17 to project, connect, maneuver and sustain people, cargo and equipment over great distances.
+(U.S. Air Force video by Tech.
 Sgt.
 James Cason)

 |Date Taken: